elifmgungor/scRNA_CD4_Clustering/README.md

 Due to size, raw files are not included.
 Download and place them in the `data/` folder as described in `data/README.txt`.

----

-## ✍️ Author

-**Elif Maya Güngör**
-This project was conducted as part of the *Analyse de données scRNA-seq* course at Sorbonne Université.
-With contributions from: Clément Marzook Aprohim, Pape Dieng.

----

 ## 🌱 Status

 ✅ Final version — May 2025